-- 13.1 The investigators will investigate the Complaint thoroughly.
+13.1 The investigators will investigate the Complaint thoroughly.
 They will interview the Claimant, the Respondent, and any witnesses.
 A detailed record shall be kept of interview minutes and sent to both the interview subject and the investigators for confirmation of accuracy.
 All staff and volunteers have a responsibility to cooperate in the investigation.
-Both the Claimant and the Respondent have the right to be accompanied by a support person with whom they feel comfortable during any interviews or meetings. - 13.1.1 An investigation will involve: obtaining all pertinent information from the Claimant, informing the Respondent of the details of the Complaint and obtaining their response, interviewing any witnesses, providing the Claimant and the Respondent with enough information about the allegations and responses of the other party or of witnesses to allow them to respond, deciding whether, on a balance of probabilities, an Equity Policy Violation has occurred, and recommending appropriate remedies.
+Both the Claimant and the Respondent have the right to be accompanied by a support person with whom they feel comfortable during any interviews or meetings.

+13.1.1 An investigation will involve but not limited to:

-- 13.1.2 Once an investigation begins, all parties will be informed that they must not speak with anyone, even those also involved in the Complaint, about the Complaint.
+- a) Meeting and requesting information from the Claimant - b) Meeting and requesting information from the Respondent - c) Meeting and requesting information from any witness or individuals who may have relevant information - d) Obtaining relevant evidence (i.e. documents, copies of correspondence, photos/images) - e) Interobtaining all pertinent information from the Claimant - 13.1.2 Once an investigation begins, all parties will be informed that they must not speak with anyone, even those also involved in the Complaint, about the Complaint.
 To preserve the integrity of the Complaint process, everyone involved is required to cooperate with the investigation and maintain the confidential nature of the Complaint.
 All parties involved must sign a non-disclosure agreement.
-Refusal to sign means not being involved in process. - 13.1.3 Before a final report is given, the investigator will give copies of a draft report to the Claimant and Respondent, so they can comment on the accuracy and completeness of the facts.
-The draft report shall not be shared with anyone other than support persons, if any are involved.
+Refusal to sign means not being involved in the process.

+- 13.1.3 Before a final report is given, the investigator will give copies of a draft report to the Claimant and Respondent, so they can comment on the accuracy and completeness of the facts.
+The draft report shall not be shared with anyone other than support persons if any are involved.
 Within a week of completing the investigation, the Equity Officers will submit the final report to the MCSS Accounts Administrator for addition to the Equity Log.
 The Claimant and Respondent will also be provided with a copy of the final report. - 13.1.4 If the Complaint is about a club, business operation, service, Executive, or Council Member, Council will be provided with a summary of every substantiated Complaint without names or identifiers. - 13.2 Recommendations for resolution made by the Equity Officers, along with the reasoning for it, are brought to Council in a confidential session to be voted on.
-The recommendations will be considered binding unless two-thirds of MCSS Council votes against them. - 13.3 Depending on the nature and severity of the harassment, the remedies for Policy violation may include, but are not limited to: - 13.3.1 Letter(s) of apology. - 13.3.2 Suspension of the Respondent from their position within the MCSS and its affiliated Clubs, business operation, services, or Independent Student Group. - 13.3.3 Suspension of financial support by the MCSS for Clubs, business operations, services, or Independent Student Groups that violate this Policy. - 13.3.4 Dismissal of the Respondent from their position within the MCSS. - 13.3.5 Denied access to MCSS events, activities, and spaces, but not essential services. - 13.4 In the case of more serious violations, the Complaint may be referred to the administrative powers of the University, or to an external legal source. - 13.5 Within 30 days of delivery of the report, the Claimant and the Respondent will be informed in writing of any decision taken on the report.
+The recommendations will be considered binding unless two-thirds of MCSS Council votes against them. - 13.3 Depending on the nature and severity of the harassment, the remedies for Policy violation may include but are not limited to: - 13.3.1 Letter(s) of apology. - 13.3.2 Suspension of the Respondent from their position within the MCSS and its affiliated Clubs, business operation, services, or Independent Student Groups. - 13.3.3 Suspension of financial support by the MCSS for Clubs, business operations, services, or Independent Student Groups that violate this Policy. - 13.3.4 Dismissal of the Respondent from their position within the MCSS. - 13.3.5 Denied access to MCSS events, activities, and spaces, but not essential services. - 13.4 In the case of more serious violations, the Complaint may be referred to the administrative powers of the University, or to an external legal source. - 13.5 Within 30 days of delivery of the report, the Claimant and the Respondent will be informed in writing of any decision taken on the report.